 Here above an example for avoiding that to happen -

-After the first two steps (Shapes and Values), open the Navigator panel on the "window" menu, and use it as a second"screen".
-While you are sweating on a detail, you can easily check how the whole painting looks.
+After the first two steps (Shapes and Values), open the Navigator panel on the "window" menu and use it as a second"screen".
+While you are sweating on details, you can easily check how the whole painting looks.

 This feature helped me a lot speeding up the digital painting process, so I hope that sharing it with you would be helpful for beginners that are starting with digital painting!